Ravenblack7575/catoligo/README.md

 # catoligo

+Libraries:
+Python 3.12
+Math

+### Usage

+This script can be run in environment with python installed or through the Jupyter Notebook.

+### Information

 Catoligo is a simple python script for calculating melting temperature of short oligo sequences (e.g. primers) of up to 50 nucloeotides in length.

 Sequences may contain up to 3 degenerate bases.
 (Primers and probes with many degenerate bases are very difficult to optimise and imho, misses the point that it is supposed to have a targeted objective.